gbturner556/MOSFET-Analyzer/README.md

 Author: Gavin Turner <gbturner556@gmail.com>

 ## Summary
-This is my Open Ended Project for Module 1.
-I'm an electrical engineering major.
+I'm an electrical engineering major with a minor in computer science.
 Programming and computer science concepts are used heavily in the EE field especially for simulation software.
-One of the most widely used categories of software used in the EE field is **SPICE** (**S**imulation **P**rogram with **I**ntegrated **C**ircuit **E**mphasis).
+One of the most widely used categories of software in the EE field is **SPICE** (**S**imulation **P**rogram with **I**ntegrated **C**ircuit **E**mphasis).
 Typical SPICE applications allow you to simulate complex circuits before spending the large amount of resources required to make an integrated circuit.
 Many